lucas-dpontes/People-Analytics-Challenge/README.md

 ## Turnover Cycles

 Then, turnover cycles were identified, according the chart below, to highlight specific periods in which there were spikes in employee departures from the company.

+**according to available data, turnover cycles were analyzed based on the hiring date.*

 <details>
   <summary>Code</summary>